 Third grade’s literature block is carefully structured to bridge the gap between learning to read and reading to learn.
-The students’ responsibilities are broken into four main jobs; Read to Self, Work on Writing, Buddy Read, and Word Work.
+Students learn to annotate text and use the RACE to Respond Strategy in order to respond to comprehension questions.
 During this time, students are working on the foundational skills good readers utilize to comprehend and analyze fiction and nonfiction text.
-Students self-select the text to read and are then given 1-1 instruction based on individual needs and goals.
-Students also participate in book clubs and the Accelerated Reader Program.
+Students will read several novels as a class such as Charlotte’s Web and use Storyworks magazine to read both fiction and nonfiction texts.
 Writing instruction and practice is a daily occurrence in third grade as is spelling practice.
 Students also study a variety of academic words to broaden their vocabulary.

 Kindergarten through Fifth grade uses the Envisions curriculum for math.
 The scope and sequence of this curriculum aligns with the California Common Core State Standards.
 The third grade domains are: Math Numbers and Operations in Base Ten (place value and rounding), Numbers and Operations – Fractions, Math Operations and Algebraic Thinking (addition, subtraction, multiplication, and division), Geometry, and Measurement and Data.
 We also implement and practice the Mathematical Practice Standards.

 We follow the Next Generation Science Standards (NGSS).
 For Physical Science, we investigate and explore forces and motion, and static electricity and magnetism.
 Life Science includes life cycles of plants and animals, animal group behavior and inheritance and variation of traits, ecosystems and biodiversity, fossils, natural selection and adaptations.
 Finally, our last domain is Earth Science.
 In third grade, we investigate weather and climate.
 In addition, once a month we go to the school’s 1600 square foot science center for a special lesson taught by the full-time science teacher.